 Prevent carbon monoxide in your home

-- Ensure your outdoor exhaust outlets for furnaces, fireplaces, water heaters, and clothes dryers are clear of ice, snow, birds’ nests, or other potential obstructions, so that carbon monoxide emitted by these appliances does not spill and build up in your home or business.
+- Ensure outdoor exhaust outlets for furnaces, fireplaces, water heaters, and clothes dryers are clear of obstructions.

 - Never use outdoor appliances indoors.

 - If you have a chimney, check it regularly for obstructions and make sure the clean-out pit at the base is kept empty.
 If you see any evidence of a deteriorating chimney, contact a qualified chimney contractor for assistance.

 Signs that carbon monoxide may be present in your home

 Other than the audible alarm of your CO detector, there are other signs:

 - Stuffy, stale or smelly air (e.g., the smell of something over-heating or burning).